tootal/blog/source/en/clique-counting/index.md

 The aggregation step would be more challenging.
 Nonetheless, it should be feasible for each subprocess to create local counts for $N^+(v)$, and appropriately aggregate all counts.
 We leave this for future work.
-% We also implement a node-parallel version of this algorithm by running the "for" loop of \Step{for-parallel} in parallel for each $v \in V$.
+% We also implement a node-parallel version of this algorithm by running the "for" loop of {% step for-parallel %} in parallel for each $v \in V$.
 We only implement for counting $k-$cliques and not for per-vertex and per-edge $k-$cliques.
 The update of the result data structures $T_k, T_V, T_E$ cannot happen in parallel and to deal with this, we use the inbuilt primitives which essentially create a copy of these data structures, one copy for each thread.
 Since these structures can become very large when obtaining per-vertex and per-edge counts, we skip parallelization for them.
 Note that this is a solvable problem since at any time, a given thread is dealing with a subgraph of size atmost $\alpha$ and hence, instead of replicating the entire resultant data structure, we can simply create a smaller data structure for each thread and combine the results once all the threads have finished executing.
 However, this optimization is out of the scope of this paper.

 **Counting $k$-cliques for a specific $k$:** PIVOTER can be modified to obtain clique counts upto a certain user specified $k$ (instead of counting for all $k$).
 Whenever the number of links marked $\mathfrak{h}$ becomes greater than $k$ in any branch of the computation, we simply truncate the branch (as further calls in the branch will only yield cliques of larger sizes).